MicrosoftDocs/visualstudio-docs/docs/debugger/debug-live-azure-applications.md

 ::: moniker-end
 ::: moniker range=">=vs-2019"
 2. Choose **Debug > Attach Snapshot Debugger...**.
 Select the Azure App Service your project is deployed to and an Azure storage account, and then click **Attach**.
+Snapshot Deugger also supports [Azure Kubernetes Service](debug-live-azure-kubernetes.md) and [Azure Virtual Machines (VM) & Virtual Machine Scale Sets](debug-live-azure-virtual-machines.md).

    ![Launch the snapshot debugger from the Debug menu](../debugger/media/snapshot-debug-menu-attach.png)